Relative stability conditions on Fukaya categories of surfaces: Lemmas about stability conditions

 \subsection{Stability conditions and genericity}

-We will make use of genericity assumptions, which will play an important role in later proofs.
-To state them precisely, we first recall the \emph{support property} \citep{KS,Bay2}: \begin{definition} A stability condition $\sigma = (Z,\cP)$ satisfies the support property if , where $\lVert\cdot\rVert$ is a norm on $\Lambda \otimes \RR$. \end{definition}
+Let us precisely state our genericity assumptions, which will play an important role in later proofs.
+We first recall the \emph{support property} \citep{KS,Bay2}: \begin{definition} A stability condition $\sigma = (Z,\cP)$ satisfies the support property if